raspberrypilearning/hamster-party-cam/overview.md

 We need to find some way of being able to see what the hamsters are up to during the night.
 I suspect they are partying.

-In this project, we are going to use a Raspberry Pi camera and a Pibrella with a Raspberry Pi to take pictures and video of the hamsters, triggered by their movement.
+In this project, we are going to use a Raspberry Pi camera and an Explorer HAT with a Raspberry Pi to take pictures and video of the hamsters, triggered by their movement.

 ## Community
 This project is based on an idea submitted for the Raspberry Pi Poster Competition in December 2013 by Violet.